 2. divide large tasks into small sub-steps

 Unpopular tasks seem even more daunting the more extensive they seem.
-Therefore, it can make sense to set yourself partial goals.
-This will nip the feeling of paralyzing overload in the bud.
+Therefore, it can make sense to set partial goals.
+With this you stifle the feeling of paralyzing Overload in the bud.

 Example: You have to sort your papers.
 The thought of how many hours this will take demotivates you.
 To make the task more manageable, you divide it into sub-steps.
 Monday you sort your bank records, Tuesday your medical records, Wednesday your business mail, and so on.